def-gthill/kenpali/kenpali-json.md

 >> 42
 ```

-A defining expression can define a name that duplicates one in an enclosing defining expression.
+A block can define a name that duplicates one in an enclosing block.
 References to that name evaluate to the _innermost_ accessible version of the name—the inner name _shadows_ the outer one.

 ```
 # Shadowing
 {
-    "defining": [
+    "defs": [
         ["foo", {"literal": 42}]
     ],
     "result": {
-        "defining": [
+        "defs": [
             ["foo", {"literal": 73}]
         ],
         "result": {"name": "foo"}